matthematician/society/README.md

 [ ] Problem Solving chapter in PTX, cleanup in progress

 [ ] Sets chapter in PTX.
 Sections done: 1.
 2.

+FUTURE:

+[ ] Integrate Lippman's Objectives from his MyOpenMath course

+[ ] Integrate the "Solutions to Selected Exercises" inline with the exercises

+[ ] Check to see if these exist as WeBWoRK as well (possible integration)